ProjectHuddle/ph-child/readme.txt

 == Changelog ==

 = 1.0.25 =
-* Use localstorage for access token to fix issues with client site caching.
+* Use localstorage for access token to eliminate issues with client site caching.

 = 1.0.24 =
 * Add notices for WPEngine, Flywheel cache exclusions.